Skip to main content

 How LiveRamp Processes Requests

 The sections below explain how LiveRamp processes the various types of consumer requests for all workflows except Measurement Enablement.
-For information on how we process requests for that workflow, the "Consumer Requests for Measurement Enablement Workflows" section of this article.
+For information on how we process requests for that workflow, see the "Consumer Requests for Measurement Enablement Workflows" section of this article.

 Opt-Out, Deletion, and Correction Requests